Table of Contents

 The best way to do this is always to plug your Anova Nano into a surge protector.

-The Anova Nano Sous Vide Precision Cooker was created to allow regular food enthusiasts to cook restaurant-level meals.
 It can be an excellent investment for dinner parties, as it will help you accurately predict how your final meal will look like – and even to cook it ahead of time, leaving you free to enjoy your guests.

 What’s even more, it is a very easy appliance to use.
 Just follow the steps above, experiment with a few marinades, and let your imagination fly!